Shoppers expected to spend $4.2 tln online in 2021, squeezing supply chains

-Stores like Walmart (WMT.N), Target (TGT.N) and Amazon.com (AMZN.O) have over the past year also run out of essential products that are easy to buy in bulk with one click, but hard to keep stocked.
+Stores like Walmart, Target and Amazon.com have over the past year also run out of essential products that are easy to buy in bulk with one click, but hard to keep stocked.

 Driven by demand in the United States, China and Britain, ecommerce sales will total an estimated $4.2 trillion this year versus $3.5 billion in 2020, according to Adobe, which gathers direct transaction data in over 80 countries.
 Online sales of items from toys and video games to furniture were $876 billion in the first quarter of this year.